-Students in grade 6, practice writing skills through generating a personal narrative essay, explanatory essay, and a persuasive essay.
+Students in fifth through eighth grade, practice writing skills through generating a personal narrative essay, explanatory essay, and a persuasive essay.
 By the end of the year, students master developing a thesis, creating topic sentences for various assignments, and building paragraphs with voice, organization, and formal sentence structures.
 Students through writing are able to apply grammar rules and skills practiced all year.

 Conscientious reading skills such as fluency, vocabulary, and comprehension are gained by reading novels, poetry, short stories, and informational texts.
 Students exercise citing textual evidence to support claims.
 Students also practice identifying the various components of a piece of writing, such as the main idea, author’s point of view, and the tone of the piece.

 Students in the Jr. High have multiple opportunities to put their writing into practice and develop their literary voice and writing style before graduation.
 Students are given a variety of assignments to span each type of writing asked of them in high school.
 Notable projects include: generational studies, interdisciplinary thematic units, book reviews, and research and persuasive work including in-text citations and/or endnotes.
 During class, students are asked to connect what they read to past lessons and personal connections through annotations in addition to expressing their ideas clearly.
 Students practice peer editing, oral presentation, and formatting skills during class and at home.